Shinyhunter2109/Discord-Moveset-Bot/README.md

 ## Updates

-- Latest Python Version 3.11 is currently not tested with the Program.
+- Latest Python Version 3.11 is finally tested and not supported with the Program.
 Please refer to older versions till we have Support for the latest Version.

 ## Supported Versions